When it comes to reviewing, learning, productivity is THE determining factor.

 - Music develops your creativity

 Be careful not to let music take over your work.
 Especially with popular songs, you should not be more focused on the lyrics of the music, you should not feel like singing.

-That’s why it’s better to listen to what we call creative music: that is, music that stays in the background, that doesn’t get too active, not too present, and that simply pushes you.
+That is why it is better to listen to what we call creative music: that is, music that stays in the background, that does not get too active, not too present, and that simply pushes you.
 Some people will prefer instrumental music, or at least music with incomprehensible lyrics.
-The most important thing is to try all types of music: if there is one that you are particularly productive with, whether it has lyrics or not, whether it is new or not, whether it is classical music or electro, it doesn’t matter: listen to music that makes you travel, that makes you forget time, listen to music that gives you wings to be effective.
+The most important thing is to try all types of music: if there is one that you are particularly productive with whether it has lyrics or not, whether it is new or not, whether it is classical music or electro, it does not matter listen to music that makes you travel, that makes you forget time, listen to music that gives you wings to be effective.

 results are usually what comes after the work.
-From now on, consider the gains you’ve made BEFORE you work!
+From now on, consider the gains you have made BEFORE you work!